Flamenco Dancing, Spanish Cuisine & Tapas Restaurants in miami

 And the beat quickens.
 The Spanish guitarist strums, following her moves, her feet a blur.
 The narcotic rhythm compels the diners to rise.

 This is not Madrid or Barcelona.
-This is Tapas y Tintos, a new tapa restaurant in the heart of Miami.
+This is Tapas y Tintos, a new tapas restaurant in Miami.

 Flamenco began with a single singer, an a cappella voice belting a primitive chant while accompanying rhythms were beaten out on the floor with wooden staffs or canes.
-These palos pecos, or "dry styles," are the oldest forms of Flamenco.
+These palos pecos, or "dry styles," are the oldest forms of Flamenco dance.

 Flamenco was originally thought to have connections to gypsy religious rites.
 The music was considered primitive and suited only to the lower classes.
 But the gypsy's mysterious music caught the attention of the romantic writers of the 18th and 19th centuries.